Daniel Globisch

 Research Interests

 Biomarker Discovery is a challenging and multidisciplinary task.
-We develop new tools for mass spectrometric analysis and are focussed on elucidating microbiota metabolism in the human host.
-We investigate any human sample type, e.g. fecal, urine, and plasma samples from pancreatic cancer patients.
+We are developing new tools for mass spectrometric analysis and are focussed on elucidating microbiota metabolism in the human host towards the discovery of unknown bioactive metabolites.
+We investigate any human sample type, e.g. fecal, urine, and plasma samples from pancreatic cancer patients, colorectal cancer, gut-brain axis, and other common diseases.

 Group members